nithoalif/XPS9570-macOS/README.md

-> :warning: Some parts of this guide are kinda outdated and don't apply to the current state of this repo anymore.

 ![Screenshot](img/screenshot.png)

 # Dell XPS 15 9570 Big Sur
-A collection of all resources needed to run macOS Big Sur on a Dell XPS 15 9570
+A collection of all resources needed to run macOS (Big Sur as of 8 July 2021) on a Dell XPS 15 9570 4K model

 ## 🔍 Overview
 This is more of a compilation of information and configs from various repositories and forums than a place where real development happens.
 This repository should contain everything needed to get Big Sur up and running on your specific Dell XPS 9570 configuration.